Texas service held for Vietnam War pilot, killed in 1967

 -

-As "Amazing Grace" is played, Jack Knight, the great-grandson of Col. Roy Knight Jr., leans on his grandfather's shoulder, Roy Knight III.
-The memorial service for Col. Knight was held Saturday, Aug.
-10, 2019 at Holder's Chapel United Methodist Church in Cool, Texas.
-He was shot down over Laos in 1967, and his remains were recovered and identified in February and brought home last week for burial.
+Family members of Col. Roy Knight Jr. stand as the national anthem is played during Knight's memorial service in Cool, Texas, on Saturday, Aug.
+10, 2019.
+Knight was shot down over Laos in 1967 while serving as a U.S. Air Force pilot in the Vietnam War.
+In February, Knight's remains were recovered and identified, then flown home last week for burial at Holder's Chapel United Methodist Church.
 (Ronald W. Erdrich/The Abilene Reporter-News via AP) less

 Photo: Ronald W. Erdrich, AP